CameronBrooks11/Cams-Nexus/pages/Project Icarus.md

 - note to cam: remember principles of [design], [[build, modify, and distribute]]
 - "The computer was the death of the analytical engineer"
 	- Human-readable described digital designs preserve design intent much better (e.g. scripted CAD)
+	- Lighter --> user renders it on their device since there is no need for specialized software
 - High-level outline
 	- Review the open source
 		- Lisencing